dfalzate/frontend-boilerplate/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to my webpack boilerplate!

-This project has been created using **webpack scaffold**, you can now run
+Production
+to bundle your application

 ```
 npm run build